raymonduchen/CarND-P3-Behavioral-Cloning/writeup_template.md

 #### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+The model used an adam optimizer, so the learning rate was not tuned manually.

 #### 4. Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.

-I used a combination of center lane driving, recovering from the left and right sides of the road ...
+I used a combination of clockwise center lane driving, counter clockwise center lane driving, smoothly around curve driving (with flipped image augmentation), recovery driving from side (with flipped image augmentation).

+Images from left, center and right camera are used.
+Steer angle compensation with +0.2 and -0.2 is used for image from left and right camera, respectively.

 For details about how I created the training data, see the next section.